Timekeeping on Eamon

 Daily timekeeping

-Find difference between two Eamon dates
+Compute difference between dates

 Date A